APonce911/jekyll-mywebsite/_drafts/inheritance-scala-for-the-impatient.md

 <h3>Abstract Classes</h3>

-  Use <i>abstract</i> to create classes that cannot be instantiated.Used when one or more methods are not defined.
+  Use <i>abstract</i> to create classes that cannot be instantiated.
+  Used when one or more methods are not defined.

   No <i>override</i> needed on subclasses.

 <h3>Abstract Fields</h3>

-  An abstract field is a field without initial value.
+  An abstract field is a field without an initial value.

   No <i>override</i> needed on subclasses.

-<h3>Construction Orded and Early Definitions</h3>
+<h3>Construction Order and Early Definitions</h3>
   Construction order problem.
-Not sure when it occours...
+Not sure when it occurs...

   early definition syntax is used instead of <i>final</i> or <i>lazy</i>

-  You place the val fields in a block after the extends keyword:
+  You place the <i>val</i> fields in a block after the extends keyword:

   <pre>
     <code>